 - Why offer prime rib as your premium beef item on the menu when you won’t have it in stock?
 I mean, I don’t want to sound picky but if that’s your star item on your menu, should you not have THAT above all else?

 - How hard is it to stock prime rib, people??

 I’ll go into the quality and taste of the meat later in this review.

 While I am not a fan of copying other people’s successful businesses in the exact same neighborhood to split the profits, my take on this is simple: if you’re going to do it, do it better.

 It’s not too much to ask that in a (1) three-quarter empty restaurant, the sauces be brought out before I ask you about their whereabouts; (2) the sauces be brought out by a server who is not literally trembling at the request; and (3) they be poured in a bowl larger than a sake shot glass.
 I mean — how much does a few more ounces of sauce really cost — because we’re paying $26 per person to eat here, and being able to dip into a bowl where the meat actually FITS would be nice.

-The ponzu was ponzu — I don’t know if a ponzu can really be good or bad.
+The ponzu was ponzu — how bad can a ponzu be?
+(I don’t really want to know, but theirs was fine.)
 The sesame sauce was completely watered down and lacked in texture, as it was like milk, but it had an interesting twist of wasabi to it — but even with this twist, it didn’t measure up.

 Soju MIX?
 It says SOJU!